 Sunyi Dean's query for her unpublished "Anchor" manuscript is badass.
-I totally want to read that book.
 It's haunted me since I discovered it a few months ago.
-I'm so indebted to the candor of her blog posts.
-They made me feel as if I had company on this desert trek while introduced me tons of resources.
+I'm indebted to the candor of her blog posts.
+They made me feel as if I had company on this trek while introducing me to tons of resources.

 "The great majority of artists are throwing themselves in with life-preservers around their necks, and more often than not it is the life-preserver which sinks them.
 Nobody can drown in the ocean of reality who voluntarily gives himself up to the experience.
 Whatever there be of progress in life comes not through adaptation but through daring, through obeying the blind urge.
 'No daring is fatal,' said Rene Crevel, a phrase which I shall never forget"